agape94/llvm-tricore-backend/README.md

 ## Generate assembly code

 If the build is successful, a new directory will be created inside the environment directory.
-This directory will be called `build_<target-name>`, and will contain all the binaries generated, including `llc`, which is the actual compiler we are interested in.
+This directory will be called `build_<target-name>`, and will contain all the binaries generated, including `clang` and `llc`, which are the tools we are interested in.

 As input, `llc` needs `LLVM IR` source code.
 Create a new file `main.ll` and place the following code inside.
 ```
 ; ModuleID = 'Example.c'
-source_filename = "/home/alex/temp/llvm-simple-test/example.c"
+source_filename = "/temp/llvm-simple-test/example.c"
 target datalayout = "e-m:e-p:32:32-i64:64-n32-S128"
 target triple = "tricore"